-The most common reasons for bone lesion biopsy are to tell the difference between cancerous and noncancerous bone tumors and to identify other bone problems.
+The most common reasons for bone lesion biopsy are to tell the difference between cancerous and noncancerous bone tumors and to identify other bone or bone marrow problems.
 It may be performed on people with bone pain and tenderness, particularly if x-ray, CT scan, or other testing reveals a problem.

 No abnormal bone tissue is found.

 What Abnormal Results Mean